How to get touch with us over the festive period

 What is a non-material amendment?

-There is no statutory definition of a non-material amendment, but they are changes conisdered to be minor and do not significantly change your permission.
-Your Local Planning Authority will consider the application in the context of the development as a whole, which means that each application is in fact specific.
+There is no statutory definition of a non-material amendment, but they are changes considered to be minor and do not significantly change your permission.
+Your Local Planning Authority will consider the application in the context of the development as a whole, which means that each application is specific.
 There is no right of appeal against the Local Planning Authority’s decision not to treat an amendment as non-material other than by Judicial Review.

 My amendments aren’t non-material, what should I do?

 If your proposed amendment is not non-material but would require the variation or removal of a condition to the planning permission, then you may be able to amend the planning permission via a section 73 application.
-If approved, this type of application would result in a new planning permission being granted for the amended development with the required condition varied or removed (as the case may be).
+If approved, this type of application would result in new planning permission being granted for the amended development with the required condition varied or removed (as the case may be).

-What is a section 73 application?
+What is a Section 73 application?

-A section 73 application does have its limits, however.
+A Section 73 application does have its limits, however.
 It can only be used to vary or remove a planning condition.
 It cannot be used to amend the description of the development approved by the planning permission.

 If your proposed amendment would require a change to the approved description of development, then it is likely you would need to submit a new planning application.
 In some cases, where the required amendment to the description would be non-material, you may be able to amend it via a non-material amendment under Section 96A of the Town and Country Planning Act 1990.
 If granted, the non-material amendment could then be followed with a Section 73 application to vary or remove any planning conditions as needed.